 The PhD in population health sciences is a multidisciplinary research degree that will prepare you for a career focused on challenges and solutions that affect the lives of millions around the globe.
 Collaborating with colleagues from diverse personal and professional backgrounds and conducting field and/or laboratory research projects of your own design, you will gain the deep expertise and powerful analytical and quantitative tools needed to tackle a wide range of complex, large-scale public health problems.

 Focusing on one of five complementary fields of study at the Harvard T.H.
-Chan School of Public Health and drawing on courses, resources, and faculty from the Graduate School of Arts and Sciences at Harvard University, you will become well-versed in a wide variety of disciplines while gaining specialized knowledge in your chosen area of study.
+Chan School of Public Health and drawing on courses, resources, and faculty from the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences, you will become well-versed in a wide variety of disciplines while gaining specialized knowledge in your chosen area of study.

 As a population health sciences graduate, you will be prepared for a career in research, academics, or practice, tackling complex diseases and health problems that affect entire populations.
 Those interested in pursuing research may go on to work at a government agency or international organization, or in the private sector at a consulting, biotech, or pharmaceutical firm.
 Others may choose to pursue practice or on-the-ground interventions.
 Those interested in academics may become a faculty member in a college, university, medical school, research institute, or school of public health.